jbaruch/artifactory-go-example/README.md

 ### Create and publish a Go binary to Artifactory
 Another (more common) usecase is to create a binary executable and publish it to Artifactory.
 We recommend using the exellent [GoReleaser](https://goreleaser.com/) tool for that.
 Check the documentation of GoReleaser to get started and the [Artifactory](https://goreleaser.com/customization/#Artifactory) section to add the right deployment target.

+* You'll need a generic repository for the executables.
+Click Local Repository under *Create Repositories* in your username drop-down menu in Artifactory UI, and select Generic.

 *//TODO add build-info to goreleaser artifacts**